Updated: November 8, 2022

 So you’ve finished the hardest part of the process.
 What’s next?
 Well, creating the content and building out the website.
 While creating the content, it’s important to ask yourself two questions:

 - How can I optimize each page individually?

 - How does this page fit into the broader picture?

 More content is great, but it has to be quality content.
 It also has to fit into the story/brand of your business and the rest of your website.
-Also, remember that Google’s main concern is providing the best answer to each query it receives.
+Also, remember that Google’s main concern is to provide the best answer to each query it receives.
 There’s no tricking it.
 Instead, your job is to attract potential customers with useful information.
 And with over 600 million websites and more than 2 trillion Google searches a year, you need to find ways to make your retail website stand out.